 - Relax your neck and shoulders.

 - Breathe in slowly through your nose for two seconds with your mouth closed.

 - Breath out slowly through your mouth for four seconds with your lips puckered.

 - As you exhale, keep it slow and steady.

 - Repeat and extend the counts as you go.

 Breathing Exercises and Your Next Steps

 Take your time while learning these new pulmonary fibrosis breathing exercises.
 Start slowly and follow your doctor’s instructions.
 In combination with pulmonary fibrosis breathing exercises, many people follow a pulmonary fibrosis treatment plan.
-The treatment plan may include medications, inhalers, pulmonary rehabilitation, oxygen therapy and stem cell therapy.
-For some people with pulmonary fibrosis, stem cell therapy has helped them feel better because stem cell therapy may promote healing from within the lungs.
-If you or a loved one has pulmonary fibrosis, interstitial lung disease or another form of lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+The treatment plan may include medications, inhalers, pulmonary rehabilitation, oxygen therapy and cellular therapy.
+For some people with pulmonary fibrosis, cellular therapy has helped them feel better because cellular therapy may promote healing from within the lungs.
+If you or a loved one has pulmonary fibrosis, interstitial lung disease or another form of lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.